Rockbridge, Ohio

 Census-designated place in Ohio, U.S.

 Rockbridge is an unincorporated community and census-designated place (CDP) in eastern Good Hope Township, Hocking County, Ohio, United States.
 It has a post office with the ZIP code 43149.
 It is located at the interchange of U.S. Route 33 and State Route 374, between Logan and Lancaster.
 As of the 2020 census the population of the CDP was 160.

 History

 A post office called Rockbridge has been in operation since 1863.
 The community was named after a nearby natural sandstone arch, which stretches approximately 100 ft in length and 10 to 20 ft in width.
 In the 19th century, the arrival of the Hocking Canal and later the railroad increased visitation to the area.
 In 1977, the land surrounding the arch was sold to the state, and in 1978 it was designated as the Rockbridge State Nature Preserve.

+The Rockbridge Network, a political advocacy group formed during a 2019 conference at an inn near Rockbridge, was named after the town.

 Geography

 Rockbridge is located in eastern Good Hope Township at the junction of U.S. Route 33 and State Route 374, approximately 40 mi southeast of Columbus.
 The area lies within the Hocking Hills region of the Allegheny Plateau, known for its rugged topography, sandstone cliffs, and forested valleys.